 Tuscaloosa City Schools uses Let’s Talk! to give students a voice on school policy.

-As assistant superintendent for curriculum and instruction for the Tuscaloosa City Schools in Alabama, Avis Williams spends a lot of time thinking about education—specifically, what the district is doing—or not doing—to prepare students for their future.
+As the former assistant superintendent for curriculum and instruction for the Tuscaloosa City Schools in Alabama, Avis Williams spent a lot of time thinking about education—specifically, what the district was doing—or not doing—to prepare students for their future.

 Williams was at a school district meeting when she received an alert on her smartphone via Let’s Talk!.
 A student enrolled in several Advanced Placement (AP) courses had a concern about the district’s existing policy around AP testing.